Flotchet/odoo-dev-tools/doc/payroll/conventions.md

 Also the `string` of those fields should always be `"[country]: [name]"`.
 Then in the views, the string should be overriden to `"[name]"`.

-This is to avoid the runbot unhappy about fields with same labels (could happen from different localisations installed at the same time).
+This is to avoid the runbot unhappy about fields with same labels (could happen if different localisations are installed at the same time).

 ## Models
 New models for loca should start with `l10n.[country].` and the file should start with `l10n_[country]_`.